 Abney believes education and learning is a two way process and wants each of his students to come away with knowing how the influences in our culture and our society shape people's lives, including our own.
 He also wants every scholar to realize that learning and education is a life-long process.

 He is the faculty sponsor for Alpha Phi Sigma, the National Criminal Justice Honor Society, and works with student researchers through the St. Mary’s University McNair Scholars Program.
-When Abney also has a wife and son.
-When he is not in the classroom or sponsoring student organizations, he enjoys running, walking and playing tennis.
+When he is not in the classroom or sponsoring student organizations, he enjoys running, hiking and playing tennis.

 Internship in Criminal Justice & Criminology: Building Professionalism through Theory & Practice.
 (Forthcoming).
 Kendall-Hall Publishing.